we're all preppers now

 After the wedding, we packed up the ’62 Chevy and headed for Lake Forest.
 I had rented a garage apartment on a six-acre estate just two minutes from town where I worked.
 Looking back, the garage apartment was a ramshackle place, as was the main house.
 But it was also very romantic, separated from the house and surrounded by tall Lilac bushes that wafted perfume air through the open windows.
 The owners were a very sweet older couple who would bring us baked goods and treated us like family.
 Lake Forest was an idyllic small town, like something plucked from a vintage Spielberg film.
 After a year or so we moved on to a newly constructed apartment in town with more room and actual appliances, but we always would fondly remember our first place.
 A few months later, one morning I picked up a newspaper and the headline…made me cry: the nice elderly couple who had rented us their garage apartment were both shot, and killed, by their son who was Home for Christmas.
 The reason?
 They had asked him to shovel the snow from their driveway.

 Three years later I changed jobs from the sleepy town of Lake Forest to the Big City…Downtown Chicago, Michigan Avenue, the Magnificent Mile, up on the 17th story of the Playboy Building, bitches!
 I was working for Mel Boldt & Associates, one of the premier design firms in Chicago.
 Suzi and I moved to Evanston and got an apartment on Hinman Avenue, locally known as apartment row.
 All of the old apartments were heated with coal, which had to be on its last leg, and yet, what I remember of that place, apart from the daily on-street-parking-only-cluster-fuck, was the insidious dirty coal soot, sooty soot fucking everywhere.
-Soot ash visibly falling from the sky, soot on the windowsill, soot even got inside the refrigerator…but other than that it was great, if by great you mean you mean soot.
+Soot ash visibly falling from the sky, soot on the windowsill, soot even got inside the refrigerator…but other than that it was great, if by great you mean you like soot.

 If heating with coal was like living in the Late Carboniferous period, taking the L-Train was like riding in an Iron-Age Science experiment.
 No, it was not powered by coal...it was electric but it was old, really old.
 You could see just how old by just looking at the sedimentary layers of peeling paint.
 On a hot summer day, the commute home was chock-a-block with people like one long Sweat Box.
 Then there was the electric ozone smell…mixed with body odor, cheap cologne, and cigarette smoke.
 There was the threshold-of-pain screeching of the iron wheels on tight turns.
 Sometimes, everything would suddenly stop.
 Dead Silence.
 Did the circuits blow...or what?
 No one was talking.
 Then it would start again.
 And that was just in the summer.
 The winters were even worse.
 And that was my commute life for three years.

 In 1970 Mel Boldt moved the office from the bustle of downtown Chicago to Mount Prospect, a sleepy suburb northwest of Chicago.
 I welcomed this move.
 First of all, I lost the L-train hellscape commute as well as the coal soot dystopia.
 Suzi and I were able to buy our first house in Gleview, a two-bedroom, one bath place at the quiet end of a cul-de-sac.
 Also, there was no soot.
-Except for the soot that somehow trailed us there; inside our shoes, and in every crevices of everything.
+Except for the soot that followed us there; inside our shoes, and in every crevices of everything.

 Extending my stay at Boldt’s was not without a strategy.
 I had been vying for a senior position at Ampex Consumer Products all this time, patiently waiting for an opening.
 And my patience paid off. what a change.
 I would be working for Arden Farey who was a Master Designer as well as a great manager and later on, a good friend.
 Ampex was a leader in consumer electronics design at that time, so it was all good on paper.
 But…and here comes the bad news.
 Shortly after I joined, Arden started going in for a series of medical tests.
 I didn’t know why but there were clues, for example we would be walking down a corridor, he would be talking to me and suddenly kind of bounce off the side walls.
 I thought maybe he just lost his balance, but he was an elite cyclist and a champion Hobie Cat Sailboater.
 Eventually, in one of our morning staff meetings, he dropped the news: after weeks of elimination tests, the diagnosis was Multiple Sclerosis.
 The future progression was unknown.
-Some people live relatively normal lives; some people don’t.
+Some people live relatively normal lives.
+Some don’t.

 Our first house: